-Those members who complete their term with Council will be offered the option to join the Alumni.
+Those members who complete their term on Council will be offered the option to join the Alumni.
 Alumni are not additional Council members, as approved by the Board.
-Instead, they are non-voting stakeholders who have expressed interest in continuing to be engaged in opportunities and conversations offered through AHS.
-Alumni will be held to the same policies and guidelines as other Council members.
-This would include signing confidentiality agreements and following the AHS Code of Conduct.
+They are non-voting former members who have expressed interest in continuing to be engaged in opportunities and conversations offered through AHS.
+They will be held to the same policies and guidelines as Council members.
+This includes signing confidentiality agreements and following the AHS Code of Conduct.
 AHS may involve Alumni through:

-- a) Invitations to AHS and Council-hosted community events; and - b) Invitations to participate in advisory work with AHS.
+- a.
+Invitations to AHS and Council-hosted community events; and - b.
+Invitations to participate in advisory work with AHS.